How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 2. Define your business model

-Decide on which of the following business route you want to take:
+Decide on which of the following routes you want to take before starting a salon business:

 - Buying a franchise – buying a franchise of an established salon brand that has a proven track record and loyal customers.

-- Building a salon from scratch – buying/renting a space and building your own salon brand from scratch.
+- Building a salon from scratch – buying/renting a space to build your own salon brand from scratch.

 - Buying a salon and modifying it – buying an existing salon in a strategic location, with a floor plan and infrastructure you like, and then modifying it according to your needs/requirements.